gokulmInfy/m2x-launchpad-energia/README.md

 Board Setup
 -----------

-The Energia website has a very good [tutorial](http://energia.nu/Guide_index.html) on setting up the LaunchPad board.
+The Energia website has a very good [tutorial](http://energia.nu/guide) on setting up the LaunchPad board.
 It contains detailed instructions on how to install the Energia IDE, and sets up your board for initial testing.
-Feel free to proceed to the [LaunchPad site](http://www.ti.com/ww/en/launchpad/launchpads-connected.html#tabs) to get a basic idea on LaunchPad.
+Feel free to proceed to the [LaunchPad site](http://www.ti.com/launchpad) to get a basic idea on LaunchPad.

 Wifi/Ethernet Shield Setup
 --------------------------

-The [Tiva C Series CC3200-LAUNCHXL](http://www.ti.com/ww/en/launchpad/launchpads-connected-cc3200-launchxl.html#tabs) has built-in wifi and does not need any additional hardware.
-The [Tiva C Series EK-TM4C123GXL](http://www.ti.com/ww/en/launchpad/launchpads-connected-ek-tm4c123gxl.html#tabs) board already has Ethernet on-board, and does not require any additional hardwre.
+The [CC3200 SimpleLink Wi-Fi LaunchPad CC3200-LAUNCHXL](http://www.ti.com/ww/en/launchpad/launchpads-connected-cc3200-launchxl.html#tabs) has built-in Wi-Fi and does not need any additional hardware.
+The [TM4C129 Connected LaunchPad EK-TM4C1294XL](http://www.ti.com/tool/ek-tm4c1294gxl) already has Ethernet on-board, and does not require any additional hardwre.

-If you are using a [Tiva C Series EK-TM4C123GXL](http://www.ti.com/ww/en/launchpad/launchpads-connected-ek-tm4c123gxl.html#tabs) board,to send data to the AT&amp;T M2X Data Service, or receive data from the AT&amp;T M2X Data Service, your LaunchPad board needs a connection to the Internet.
-Hence a LaunchPad [SimpleLink™ Wi-Fi CC3100 BoosterPack](http://www.ti.com/tool/cc3100boost) is needed to give your board the power to connect to the Internet.
-To install the shield, hook the shield on your LaunchPad board — you can use the pins on the shield the same way as the real pins on the LaunchPad boards.
+If you are using a [TM4C123 LaunchPad EK-TM4C123GXL](http://www.ti.com/ww/en/launchpad/launchpads-connected-ek-tm4c123gxl.html#tabs) board,to send data to the AT&amp;T M2X Data Service, or receive data from the AT&amp;T M2X Data Service, your LaunchPad board needs a connection to the Internet.
+Hence a [CC3100 SimpleLink™ Wi-Fi BoosterPack](http://www.ti.com/tool/cc3100boost) is needed to give your board the power to connect to the Internet.
+To install the BoosterPack (referred to as shield/cape in other ecosystems), insert the BoosterPack either on top or on the bottom of your LaunchPad board  — you can use the pins on the BoosterPack the same way as the real pins on the LaunchPad boards.

 Sensor Setup
 ------------

-Different sensors can be hooked up to an LaunchPad board to provide different properties including temperatures, humidity, etc. You can use a breadboard as well as wires to connect different sensors to your LaunchPad.
-For detailed tutorials on connecting different sensors, please refer to the LaunchPad [Wiki page](http://processors.wiki.ti.com/index.php/Tiva_C_Series_TM4C123G_LaunchPad).
+Different sensors can be hooked up to a LaunchPad board to provide different properties including temperatures, humidity, etc. These are available as BoosterPacks and as modules such as the [Grove system](http://www.seeedstudio.com/wiki/GROVE_System) from Seeedstudio.
+You can also use a breadboard and wires to connect different sensors and components to your LaunchPad.
+For detailed tutorials on connecting different sensors, please refer to the Energia [Getting Started Guide](http://www.energia.nu/guide).
+To see a list of BoosterPacks you can check out the [TI BoosterPack page](http://www.ti.com/boosterpack).

 Variables used in Examples